 Implementing personal wheelchair budgets and need more information?

-NHS England is committed to helping all CCGs implement the right to a personal wheelchair budget.
+NHS England is committed to supporting integrated care boards to implement personal wheelchair budget.
 If you work within the NHS, a local authority or a voluntary sector partner, you can join the Personalised Care Collaborative Network to access a range of resources, share learning and discuss issues with colleagues across the country.
 To discuss access, email firstname.lastname@example.org